Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Astrophysical implications

-see equation \eqref{eq:alpha2plusbeta2}.
-On the photon surface $Q=Q_{\rm ph}$ is fixed by equation \eqref{eq:Q_spherical}, so the shadow locus satisfies equation \eqref{eq:shadow_circle}.
-Crucially, the $C$-dependence cancels between $\alpha$ and $\beta$, and therefore:
+see Equation \eqref{eq:alpha2plusbeta2}.
+On the photon surface $Q=Q_{\rm ph}$ is fixed by Equation \eqref{eq:Q_spherical}, so the shadow locus satisfies Equation \eqref{eq:shadow_circle}.
+Crucially, the $C$-dependence cancels between $\iota$ and $\vartheta$, and therefore:

-For any static observer, the shadow boundary is a circle with radius \eqref{eq:Rshadow} that is independent of $C$.
+For any static observer, the shadow boundary is a circle with radius Equation \eqref{eq:Rshadow} that is independent of $C$.
 Thus, from the shape and size of the local shadow alone one cannot infer the string tension.
-In fact, the conical deficit changes the spacetime at large radii to a wedge like "conical" geometry with azimuth reduced by $2\pi(1-C)$.
+In fact, the azimuthal rescaling and the resulting conical defects on the symmetry axes, $\delta_{\rm N,S}=2\pi\,[\,1-C(1\pm2a)\,]$ (section~\ref{sec:metric}), modify the global geometry by excising (string, $\delta>0$) or adding (strut, $\delta<0$) a wedge about the axis.
 This produces global lensing signals (double images separated by the deficit, azimuthal discontinuities across the string, distinct caustic structure) that do not show up in the local shadow boundary.
-Realistic strategies therefore are: \begin{itemize}\itemsep1pt \item infer $a$ from the shadow radius via equation \eqref{eq:Rshadow} at a known observer position $(\xi_{o},\theta_{o})$; \item constrain $C$ from global lensing (multiple images, azimuthal jumps), not from the circle outline of the shadow. \end{itemize} A joint analysis of the bright photon ring (which depends on transport and emissivity) together with global lensing offers a practical path to bounds on $C$.
+Realistic strategies therefore are: \begin{itemize}\itemsep1pt \item infer $a$ from the shadow radius via Equation \eqref{eq:Rshadow} at a known observer position $\xi_{o}$; \item constrain $C$ from global lensing (multiple images, azimuthal jumps), not from the circle outline of the shadow. \item Finally, while the shadow boundary itself carries no information about $C$, the eikonal ringdown estimate does: in Section~\ref{sec:ringdown} the Lyapunov exponent $\Lambda$ is $C$-independent, whereas the orbital frequency $\Omega_{\rm orb}$ inherits an overall $1/C$ from $g_{\phi\phi}\propto C^{2}$.
+Thus, ringdown can in principle provide a complementary on the conicity through the azimuthal sector (subject to the identification of the relevant azimuthal harmonic content).